Dave Lee (jazz musician): Career

 Pianist, orchestra leader, arranger, songwriter and film composer, David Lee was born in Newington, London on 12 August 1926 (not 1929 or 1930 as some references give).
 His father Joseph was a professional photographer, and during the war was transferred to the North East to work on camouflaging military equipment.
 The family relocated to Whitley Bay, and it was here that Dave started to perform in local groups.
 His big break came in 1942 when he won the Melody Maker poll for best new jazz pianist.
 Moving to South Africa in 1947 he worked as resident musician for night clubs in Port Elizabeth and Johannesburg, then studied at the Johannesburg Conservatory of Music gaining a Mus.Bac.

-In 1954, Lee invited Johnny Dankworth to perform in South Africa, and it was Dankworth who persuaded him to return to England as pianist/arranger for the Johnny Dankworth band.
+In 1954, Lee invited Johnny Dankworth to perform in South Africa, and it was Dankworth who persuaded him to return to England as pianist/arranger for the Johnny Dankworth Band.
 From 1955 to 1959, Lee played on all of the recordings made by the Johnny Dankworth Orchestra.
 Lee also performed with Terry and McGhee, the Buddy Tate Quartet and Jack Parnell.
 He also arranged for many big show business names, including Norman Wisdom, Benny Hill, Cleo Laine and Judy Garland.
 From 1959 he led the Dave Lee Trio who recorded several successful albums, including A Big New Band from Britain, which was in The Cashbox Top Ten for six weeks.

 The Dave Lee Trio also produced music for the 1960s TV series The Avengers, for which John Dankworth had written the original theme music.
-The Trio feature particularly in the 1962 episodes "The Removal Men" (a significant chunk of the show is devoted to a complete jazz tune performed by the Dave Lee Trio) and "The Decapod".
-The Dave Lee Trio also appeared in several episodes of Series 2 backing one of the lead characters, Venus Smith, who sang in a nightclub.
+The Trio feature particularly in the 1962 episodes "The Removal Men" (significant minutes of the episode are devoted to a complete jazz tune performed by the Trio) and "The Decapod".
+The Dave Lee Trio appeared in several episodes of Series 2 backing one of the lead characters, Venus Smith, who sang in a nightclub.
 Venus was usually unaware of what John Steed was actually involved in, and was phased out in favour of Cathy Gale.

 Lee's composing career began in the 1950s writing jingles for television advertisements, some 700 in all, after which he teamed up with lyricist Herbert Kretzmer.
-Their hit songs included "Bangers and Mash" (1961, sung by Peter Sellers), "Goodness Gracious Me" (1960, for Sellers and Sophia Loren) and "Kinky Boots" (1990, for Honor Blackman and Patrick Macnee whom Lee had worked with in The Avengers).
+Their hit songs included "Bangers and Mash" (1961, sung by Peter Sellers), "Goodness Gracious Me" (1960, for Sellers and Sophia Loren) and "Kinky Boots" (originally written for That Was The Week That Was in 1963, then recorded in 1964 by Honor Blackman and Patrick Macnee whom Lee had worked with in The Avengers and a novelty hit for them on a 1990 re-release).
 They also wrote the West End stage musical Our Man Crichton in 1964.